 - when you make a purchase or place an order with us, your payment card details;

 - your interests, preferences, feedback and survey responses; - your location;

 - your correspondence and communications with us; and

 - other publicly available personal data, including any which you have shared via a public platform (such as a Twitter feed or public Facebook page or post).

 Our Site is not intended for children and We do not knowingly collect data relating to children.

 This list is not exhaustive and, in specific instances, We may need to collect additional data for the purposes set out in this Policy.
-Some of the above personal data is collected directly, for example when you set up an account on Our Site, or send an email to our company.
+Some of the above personal data is collected directly, for example when you sign up to our mailing list on Our Site, or send an email to our company, or when you ‘like’ or ‘follow’ Kilver Court on social media platforms.
 Other personal data is collected indirectly, for example your browsing activity, further details provided in Part 14.
 We may also collect personal data from third parties who have your consent to pass your details to us, or from publicly available sources.

 We also receive personal data from trusted third parties who provide services to our customers under the Sharpham Park Partnership.

 - communicating with you.
-This may include responding to emails or calls from you.
+This may include sending emails to you via our mailing list, or responding to emails or calls from you.